klnusbaum/kblog/README.md

 ```
 and then simply run the `kblog` command.
 A full website will be generated in a directory called `gen`.

+Note the `-C` option allows you to specify the directory in which the `kblog` command should preform all work.

 ## Config
 The `config.toml` file should be a toml file with following content:
 ```